-The capital base remained largely stable compared to the previous year, however SCR slightly decreased as the Branch positioned itself to take advantage of emerging opportunities in line with its' risk appetite.
+The capital base reduced over the previous year owing to increases in attritional claims and reductions in expected reinsurance recoveries on a few large claims (thereby increasing the net loss to NIA - UK).
+The SCR reduced slightly over the previous year as the Branch continued to manage emerging risks and positioned itself to take advantage of emerging opportunities in line with its' risk appetite.